IshaanKaul210104/ML-Model-Recommender/README.md

 🤖 ML Model Recommender
-This project automatically analyzes any dataset and recommends the most suitable machine learning model (regression, classification, or clustering) based on the dataset’s statistical characteristics — without needing to train all models manually!
+This project automatically analyzes any dataset and recommends the most suitable machine learning model (regression, classification, or clustering) based on the dataset’s statistical characteristics — no need to try every model manually!

 🎯 Project Goal
 Instead of blindly trying every algorithm, this tool intelligently analyzes your dataset and recommends the most suitable ML model by examining: